> the year is 2025

 > training data is eating the valley

-> so that agi can eat the world
+> so agi can eat the world

 option 2: look out the window

-> knowledge work is solved
+knowledge work: solved

-> but the future is still unevenly distributed
+but the future’s unevenly distributed

-> healthcare, construction, or education are the final frontier
+healthcare, construction, education — the frontier

-> far away from text, for now
+far from text, for now

-> I pick construction.
+I pick construction

-> the built world is my passion
+the built world is my passion